liamks/teachingVM/notes/mean/Readme.md

 ```

 `heroku create` adds the heroku origin to your git repo. `heroku addons:create mongolab` adds mongodb to our app. `git push heroku master` deploys our app and finally `heroku open` opens it in a browser.

+## MEAN Workshop Part 2

+## step 8 - Setting up our AngularJS app

+Download AngularJS from the home page